Puyodead1/discord-redbox-lookup-app/README.md

 # Redbox Utils Discord App

-Contains features for looking up a store by id, searching for products by id or name, and soon barcode lookup
+Contains features for looking up a store by id, searching for products by id or name, and barcode lookup

 ## Running app locally